 Recent regulation in the US shows that legislation worldwide is beginning an overdue catch up to the current information security climate and risk landscape.

 For one, NY DFS Cybersecurity Regulation (23 NYCRR 500) controls have now come into force.
-Designed to reduce the risk of data breaches for financial services firms handling NY financial data, the regulation requires organizations to deploy state-of-the-art methods to secure data as its shared and used.
+Designed to reduce the risk of data breaches for financial services firms handling NY financial data, the regulation requires organisations to deploy state-of-the-art methods to secure data as its shared and used.

 On the other side of the country, the California Consumer Privacy Act, or AB 375 was passed in June and aims to provide Californian consumers with control over their personal data.
 When it takes effect, in January 2020, it will be the strictest data privacy law in the United States and is similar to the GDPR in its wide-ranging scope.

-These two new regulatory initiatives join existing legislation such as GLBA and HIPAA and show that a more comprehensive and punitive compliance requirements are fast becoming the new normal both in Europe and the United States, with organizations in many industry verticals having to adjust to the new stricter guidelines.
+These two new regulatory initiatives join existing legislation such as GLBA and HIPAA and show that a more comprehensive and punitive compliance requirements are fast becoming the new normal both in Europe and the United States, with organisations in many industry verticals having to adjust to the new stricter guidelines.

 Three of the biggest data breaches in 2018